monyarm/NovelVM/doc/docportal/other_platforms/ios.rst

 - A file manager app such as Filza installed on the device.

-Downloading and installing ScummVM
+Downloading and installing NovelVM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Go to the `ScummVM downloads page <https://www.scummvm.org/downloads>`_ and download the recommended ``.deb`` or ``.ipa`` package.
+Go to the `NovelVM downloads page <https://www.novelvm.org/downloads>`_ and download the recommended ``.deb`` or ``.ipa`` package.
 When the device asks how to open the file, choose Filza.

 Ensure the package is saved somewhere in the ``/var/mobile/`` directory.
 It defaults to ``/var/mobile/Documents/``, which is fine.
-Tap on the file and then tap **Install** in the upper right corner to install ScummVM.
+Tap on the file and then tap **Install** in the upper right corner to install NovelVM.

 Restart your device for the install to complete.